 To join C.A.S.!!!
 CLICK HERE FOR A PRINTABLE MEMBERSHIP FORM!!!!!
 Click here if you prefer PDF Form.

-Meetings will be held in the WARF Building Room #111 at Vol State Community College until further notice.
+Meetings will be held in the WARF Building at Vol State Community College until further notice.

 Public Star Parties are being held at Bledsoe Creek State Park during the summer.

-In the late fall and winter the Public Star Parties are being held near the Field Science Station at Vol State.
+In the late fall and winter the Public Star Parties are being held Bledsoe Fort.

 Please see The Events page for more detailed information.

 One of the advantages of membership in the Cumberland Astronomical Society is that we are a member of The Astronomical League, which is composed of over 200 astronomy clubs from all over the United States.
 Several of these member societies sponsor Observing Clubs, which award pins and certificates upon completion.

 The purpose of the Double Star Club is to introduce observers to 100 of the finest double and multiple stars in the heavens.
 You don't need a large, expensive apochromatic refractor to view the objects on this list since a small refractor, Newtonian reflector, or Schmidt-Cassegrain will do just fine.
 All objects on this list were originally observed with a three-inch refractor using between 75X and 150X.
 Again, this program is meant to allow you to enjoy a different aspect of our wonderful hobby, and not to test your equipment.

 Double star observing can be very forgiving.
 You don't need the darkest skies, the clearest skies, or even a moonless night to observe many of these objects.
 Some can be observed from your backyard under moderate light pollution, some can be observed under less than transparent skies, and some can even be observed with the moon up.
 However, as usual in astronomy, the best results can be obtained under optimum conditions.
 The point is, always try for the best conditions, but if you don't have them, don't worry about it.
 You can still enjoy this program.